ubco-cmps/phys111_course/about/doing_well.md

  Work with a problem solving strategy so you don’t have to say ‘I don’t know where to start’

 - Collaborate Your peers are a fantastic resource for your understanding.
-Don’t get isolated; form a study group, use Piazza and Perusall, go to the Drop-in sessions.
+Don’t get isolated; form a study group, use Piazza and/or Discord , go to the Drop-in sessions.
 Try not to fall behind (it’s hard to catch up if you do) but do talk to us if you really are struggling.

 - Be careful and don’t be fooled by the familiarity of some of this material.